dr33k/cursor-follower-demo/README.md

 Box follows the cursor at a constant speed as long as the cursor is in the screen and stops in its tracks when its not.

-The background colour changes to green when they meet
+The background colour changes to green when they meet.

+Demonstrates handling of the 'mouse-exit' event on desktop environments using platform hooks

 ![Screenshot (132).png](assets/Screenshot%20%28132%29.png)